 Now stir 1/4 cup of milk into the water.
 Observe the light from the opposite side and the end of the container.
 From the other side, the light may seem blue, and from the end, the light may seem yellow.
 Note the width of the beam.
-Repeat until all of the milk is added, and you'll notice after each addition that the blue darkens and the yellow turns to orange.
-Also note that the width of the beam increases.
+Repeat until all of the milk is added.
+You'll notice after each addition that the blue darkens, the yellow turns to orange and the width of the beam increases.

 Static electricity can shock an unsuspecting person, and it can also move objects.
 Use a nylon comb and a faucet to watch static electricity bend water.

 Turn the faucet on so that water 1/16 inch in diameter flows from the tap.
-Run the comb through someone’s hair a few times.
+Run the comb through hair a few times.
 Hold the comb 3 to 4 inches below the tap with the teeth of the comb an inch from the water stream.
 Note what happens.
 Move the comb closer and observe what happens.
 Run the comb through hair again and see if it changes the results.
 Try adjusting the water stream to see if it makes a difference.
-Finally, try different size combs and repeat.
+Finally, try different sized combs and repeat.

 What does the weatherman mean by "high pressure" and "low pressure"?
 A hard-boiled egg, an old-fashioned glass milk bottle and some matches can help you find out.